Nelson's Pillar: Inception, design and construction

-By December 1807 the fund stood at £3,827, far short of the estimated £6,500 required to finance the project.
-(Note: £6,500 in 1805 equates to about £500,000 in 2016, using the GDP deflator for capital projects.)
+Foundation stone

 Nevertheless, by the beginning of 1808 the committee felt confident enough to begin the work, and organised the laying of the foundation stone.
 This ceremony took place on 15 February 1808—the day following the anniversary of Nelson's victory at the Battle of Cape St Vincent in 1797—amid much pomp, in the presence of the new Lord Lieutenant, the Duke of Richmond, along with various civic dignitaries and city notables.
 A memorial plaque eulogising Nelson's Trafalgar victory was attached to the stone.
 The committee continued to raise money as construction proceeded; when the project was complete in the autumn of 1809, costs totalled £6,856, but contributions had reached £7,138, providing the committee with a surplus of £282.

 When finished, the monument complete with its statue rose to a height of 134 ft.
 (Note: The recorded heights (rounded) of the various components were: pedestal 30 ft 1 in.; column and capital 78 ft 3 in.; epistilion (the base for the statue) 12 ft 6 in.; statue 13 ft; total 134 ft 3 in.)
 The four sides of the pedestal were engraved with the names and dates of Nelson's greatest victories.
 (Note: The inscriptions on each side were as follows: "ST. VINCENT XIV FEBRUARY MDCCXCVII" (west); "THE NILE I AUGUST MDCCXCVIII" (north); "COPENHAGEN II APRIL MDCCCI" (east); "TRAFALGAR XXI OCTOBER MDCCCV" (south).
 These refer to the following battles and their dates: Battle of Cape St Vincent (14 February 1797); Battle of the Nile (1–3 August 1798); Battle of Copenhagen (2 April 1801); and Battle of Trafalgar (21 October 1805).)
 A spiral stairway of 168 steps ascended the hollow interior of the column, to a viewing platform immediately beneath the statue.
-According to the committee's published report, 22090 cuft of black limestone and 7310 cuft of granite had been used to build the column and its pedestal.
-The Pillar opened to the public on 21 October 1809, on the fourth anniversary of the Battle of Trafalgar; for ten pre-decimal pence, (Note: 10 pre-decimal pence in 1809 equates to £2.70 in 2016, based on retail price index.) visitors could climb to the viewing platform, and enjoy what an early report describes as "a superb panoramic view of the city, the country and the fine bay".
-(Note: At almost the same time as the Dublin pillar was being completed, the city of Montreal in Canada erected a column and statue of Nelson.
-Although largely French-speaking, the inhabitants of Montreal detested the French Revolution and Napoleon and regarded Nelson as a hero.
-In more recent times the Montreal monument has survived attempts by Quebec separatists to have it removed.)
+According to the committee's published report, 22090 cuft of black limestone, and 7310 cuft of granite had been used to build the column and its pedestal.
+The granite was sourced from Golden Hill quarry in County Wicklow.